Hall of Fame Chiefs quarterback Len Dawson dies at 87 - WHIZ News

 One of the great disappointments of Dawson’s career wound up with a positive outcome.

 With newfound freedom to sign anywhere, Dawson jumped to the upstart AFL and the Texans, lured in part by the chance to play for one of his old coaches at Purdue.
-Stram was able to finally tap into his talent, helping Dawson to quickly become one of the league’s prolific passers as the Texans went 11-3 and won the first of three championships.
+Stram tapped into his talent, helping Dawson to quickly become one of the league’s prolific passers as the Texans went 11-3 and won the first of three championships.

 It was the 1969 season that proved to be the most memorable of Dawson’s career, though.
 He sustained a serious knee injury against the Patriots in Week 2, forcing him to miss the next five games.
 But he went on a tear once back on the field.
 Dawson led the Chiefs to victories over the defending champion Jets and bitter rival Raiders to reach what would be the final Super Bowl before the AFL-NFL merger, where he threw for 142 yards and a score in a 23-7 triumph.